Are you looking for a lucrative side hustle or full-time gig? Learn how to make money on YouTube.

 Monetization involves the exchange of money for driving traffic and viewers to YouTube and the creator’s channel.
 The payment for this can change A LOT.
 It can depend on if your content is the type of content that YouTube wants to associate their brand with.
 If the regulators on the platform aren’t thrilled with what you’re doing, they can demonetize your video, or reduce the payment they pay you.
 They have the right to do this regardless of how many people watch your video or subscribe to your channel.

 For example, take Logan Paul.
 He is a popular content creator with a very successful YouTube channel.
 However, recently, he posted a video of him exploring a forest in Japan.
 In the forest, he found an individual who died.
 He included his discovery in his video, and many, including YouTube regulators, found this to be distasteful.
 Paul’s video and channel suffered significant demonetization, as well as the loss of sponsorship.
-Which brings us to our next step in YouTube monetization.
+This brings us to our next step in YouTube monetization.

 Step 2: Google AdSense